 5 amazing underrated Greek islands

 The Greek archipelago is formed of several thousand islands and islets, out of which only about 200 are inhabited.
 It is no wonder that some of the islands, overshadowed by the more popular and larger ones, go overlooked by both tourists and travel agencies.
-And with a cheapoair promo code, these islands are more affordable than they’ve ever been.
+And with an Expedia promo code, these islands are more affordable than they’ve ever been.
+You can also save on accommodations by getting last-minute rooms for less here:

 If you enjoy a more quiet holiday, far from the crowd, in a place of pristine beauty with an authentic Greek atmosphere, reconsider booking a holiday to Corfu or Crete and consider some of these lesser known islands instead.